ryoqun/rubinius/web/_posts/2013-03-20-profiling-jitted-ruby-code-with-oprofile.markdown

     OProfileWrapper.cpp:141:62: error: ‘read’ was not declared in this scope OProfileWrapper.cpp:142:24: error: ‘close’ was not declared in this scope

-Apply this patch and re-`make` and continue:
+Apply this patch, then, re-`make` and continue:

     diff --git a/lib/ExecutionEngine/OProfileJIT/OProfileWrapper.cpp b/lib/ExecutionEngine/OProfileJIT/OProfileWrapper.cpp
     index d67f537..7c0d395 100644